 Comprehensive Guide to Triple Net Lease

-2. Insurance: The tenant covers the insurance premiums for the property, which typically include hazard, casualty, and liability coverage.
+2. Insurance: The tenant covers property insurance premiums

 What is The Concept of NNN?